sekiryl/sekido/README.md

    # Create Cloudflare D1 database
    $ wrangler d1 create sekido-db
+   > press 'n' if you are prompted with "Would you like wrangler to add it on your behalf"
    # Update wrangler.jsonc with your database ID
    # Replace "YOUR_DATABASE_ID_HERE" with the ID from the create command